Ignat99/counterwallet-create-update-enhanced-feed/README.md

 counterwallet-create-enhanced-feed
 ==================================

-# OBJECTIVES
+## OBJECTIVE

 A single-page wizard inside of Counterwallet that helps the user to create a binary feed using one of his Counterwallet addresses and update it as necessary.

-# WORKFLOW, INPUTS AND OUTPUTS
+## WORKFLOW, INPUTS AND OUTPUTS

 The page initially presents a drop down list of user's addresses with non-zero balance in both BTC and XCP.

 Because only one feed can exist per address, upon selection:

-a) If there is no feed at the adress, a Create Enhanced Feed form is presented
+a) If there is no active feed at the adress, a Create Enhanced Feed form is presented

-b) If there is feed at the address, an Edit Enhanced Feed form is presented
+b) If there is an active feed at the address, an Edit Enhanced Feed form is presented

 ## FIELD VALUES / OPTIONS